-How to Fill out an ATF FORM 1 For NFA Title II Firearm Manufacturing (5320.1)
+How to Fill out an ATF FORM 1 For NFA Title II Firearm using a Gun Trust (5320.1)

-National Firearms Act Branch,and not the Atlanta address as you would send in a Form 4.
+National Firearms Act Branch,Do not send it to Atlanta address, as you would send in a Form 4.
 If you send a Form 1 to Atlanta, it will be returned and will delay the process.

 Bureau of Alcohol, Tobacco, Firearms and Explosives